-What’s something truly unique about contemporary Budapest?
+What’s something unique about contemporary Budapest?
 The answer, without a doubt, is ruin bars.
-These impossibly cool drinking joints inside dilapidated pre-war buildings have taken Budapest by storm.
+These unusual drinking joints situated inside neglected pre-war buildings of the old Jewish Quarter have taken Budapest by storm.
 Know before you go that ruin bars have become so popular that mainly tourists and foreign students visit them these days.
-If you're looking for more Budapesters, try these local bars, too.
+If you're looking for more Budapesters, try these local bars.

-If you've spent at least 5 minutes researching the city's nightlife, then you may have come across Szimpla Kert, Budapest's iconic ruin bar.
-Likely you're also familiar with the ruin bar (romkocsma) concept: makeshift bars inside dilapidated pre-war buildings, furnished with quirky furniture assembled from clearance sales, and all in all exuding an inexplicably cool atmosphere..
+If you've spent at least five minutes researching Budapest, you must have come across Szimpla Kert, Budapest's iconic ruin bar.
+Likely you're also familiar with the ruin bar (romkocsma) concept: makeshift bars inside dilapidated pre-war buildings of the Jewish Quarter, furnished with clearance sales furniture and exuding an inexplicably cool atmosphere.